up-in-the-clouds/telar-khipu/GOOGLE_SHEETS_TEMPLATE.md

 ## Tab 2: Project Setup

-Site configuration and chapter list in a single tab.
+Site configuration and stories list in a single tab.

 ### Section 1: Site Settings